Outreach and Training

-- Understanding the causes and function of behaviour
+- Understand the causes and function of behaviour

 - Develop practical strategies for working effectively with children and young people

-- Working with emotional and behavioural communication in the classroom setting
+- Work with emotional and behavioural communication in the classroom setting

 - Recognise the emotional impact on staff through developing reflective practice

 - Use psychodynamic approaches to understand and manage relationships

 The course will look at case-study and real-life examples to help practitioners develop their understanding and ability to take the ideas into their workplace.

 Crossfields Institute – Level 3 Certificate in Therapeutic Group work